mrmlnc/vscode-less/README.md

 > **Disclaimer**
 >
 > This is a preview release that may contain errors.
+This plugin works fine on my machine (SSD) with 500+ Bootstrap files (3.3.7).
+>
-Please read this file.
+> Please read this README file.

 ## Install